FY2021 Official Queue

-New Policy Change Effective July 1, 2015
+New Policy Effective January 1, 2020

 BIITC provides an income tax credit equal to 50%* of an eligible investment in a QMBC up to $250,000* for each QMBC per fiscal year.
 Total credits issued during the fiscal year cannot exceed the budget amount and are, therefore, issued on a first come basis.
 The credit is refundable if the investor has no Maryland income tax liability.

 - Qualified investor is an individual or any entity that invests at least $25,000 in a QMBC and is required to file an income tax return in any non-tax haven jurisdiction.
 An investor is limited to a credit of $250,000* for each QMBC per fiscal year.

 - QMBC is a company that (1) has its headquarters and base of operations in Maryland; (2) has fewer than 50 employees; (3) is in active business no longer than 12 years (up to 15 years if in the process of regulatory approval) and once certified as a QMBC, may remain eligible for a qualified investment for up to 12 years; and (4) certified by Commerce as a QMBC.

 A single QMBC may not receive, for the benefit of investors, more than 15% of the program's fiscal year funding.